Alepes-8/API/docs/how_to_run.md

 ### recipe_manager_api

 - How to start it
-    1. open power shell or terminal as admin
+    1. open power shell or terminal as admin but make sure it is just in the normal opening, as it is dependent on finding the mongodb setup on the computer
-    2. Run mongod to start MongoDB server
+    2. Run "mongod" to start MongoDB server
     3. in a new terminal, run "node server.js" to start the server, this should be inside the recipe_manager_api folder.
     4. In Postman, test the API endpoints
         1. open postman